ethiry99/HW3_PyPoll/README.md

 ### Expand to Other Precints

-This algorithm could be used for any precint or multiple precincts at the same time.
+This algorithm could be used for any precinct or multiple precincts at the same time.
 In order to process multiple precincts the label of which precinct is being counted would need to be included in the data file.
-Some additinoal coding would also be required to track results by precint instead of just a single precinct in the audit that was completed here.
+Some additinal coding would also be required to track results by precinct instead of just a single precinct in the audit that was completed here.

 ### Track Multiple Races Within a Precinct
 In the program created for this request only a single race was tracked.
 It could be expanded to handle multiple races within a precinct.
-If a mayoral race, at large city council, city attorney, planning department of even for a ballot inititive.
+A mayoral race, at large city council, city attorney, planning department of even for a ballot inititive could all be tracked in a single analysis.
 By adding a column to the source data for "electoral_race_name", each precinct could have multiple races tracked.
 This would also require some additional coding but the bulk of the program as already been written during this analysis.